dotnet-presentations/blazor-workshop/docs/06-authentication-and-authorization.md

 ![image](https://user-images.githubusercontent.com/1101362/59276103-90258e80-8c55-11e9-9489-5625f424880f.png)

 This is still not quite enough, because even though you're saving the data, you're not yet reloading it when the user returns to the app.
-Add the following logic at the bottom of `OnInitAsync` in `Checkout.razor`:
+Add the following logic at the bottom of `OnInitializedAsync` in `Checkout.razor`:

 ```cs
 // Try to recover any temporary saved order